HEI Accreditation Programme

 - To share good practice across providers of ACCP programmes as a mechanism of quality enhancement.

-PLEASE NOTE THE PROCESS DETAILED BELOW WILL LAUNCH IN SUMMER 2021.
+PLEASE NOTE THE PROCESS DETAILED BELOW WILL LAUNCH IN WINTER 2021.

 A typical FICM accreditation timeline will be as follows;